 This phenomenon reveals a fundamental misunderstanding about how organizations absorb new technology.
 The economic principle at play here isn't new - it's Jevons paradox, where increased efficiency leads to increased consumption rather than conservation.
 When steam engines became more fuel-efficient in the 1800s, coal consumption went up, not down.
 Now we're seeing the same dynamic with human attention and AI.

 The workplace implications are starting to worry enterprise leaders who championed AI adoption.
-Companies that pushed employees toward Microsoft's Copilot or Workspace AI are noticing something troubling in their internal surveys.
+Companies that pushed employees toward Microsoft's Copilot or Google's Workspace AI are noticing something troubling in their internal surveys.
 The most enthusiastic AI users report working longer hours, not shorter ones.
 Lunch breaks disappeared as employees discovered they could knock out "just one more task" with AI assistance.
 Evening work crept in because drafting that presentation with AI only takes 20 minutes now.